Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 Source: SP 800-37 Rev 1 [VA Adopted].

 ## 4.1 Registration Requirements
 The following section provides details on each of the registration requirements including a description of the requirements and the parties/OIS organization(s) that will assist in the completion of the requirements.

 ### 4.1.1 Application Registration
 Custom developed and COTS VA applications are required to be registered with the VA Software Assurance Program Office.
 Registration is necessary to maintain an inventory of the total population of VA custom and COTS applications, by type and business line according to the VA Common Application Enumeration (CAE) at Common Application Enumeration to ensure application-level security considerations are taken into account when determining readiness and performance.

 For detailed instructions on the registration process, reference the VA Software Assurance Program Office procedures that can be found on the VA Software Assurance Developer Support Site.
 More information regarding system registration in VA Systems Inventory (VASI) can be found in VA Directive 6404

 Note: Application registration is required before either a Secure Code Review Validation or a Penetration Test / Application Assessment can be scheduled for all applications subject to secure code review authorization requirements.
 Also note that Software as a Service (SaaS) should follow COTS registration procedures.

-Continuous Monitoring Requirement: Application registration is required when requested by OIS and/or CSOC.
+ __*Continous Monitoring Requirement*__: Application registration is required when requested by OIS and/or CSOC.

-## 4.2 Security Documentation Requirements
+## 4.2 Security Documentation (SD) Requirements

 The following section provides details on each of the required security artifacts including the document requirements, references, and the parties/OIS organization(s) that can provide additional guidance for each artifact.

 Templates for the applicable security artifacts/documents mentioned below are available on the OIS Portal at A&A Home Documents.
 Contact your ISO for questions on how to complete the documentation.

 Note: (Applicable to EO systems only) Artifact that is generated through RiskVision and is part of the Authorization package, and gets reviewed / approved by the ISO/SO in RiskVision workflow as part of the Authorization Package may not require signature(s) or is valid without signature(s).

-### 4.2.1 System Security Plan (SSP)
+### 4.2.1 SD1: System Security Plan (SSP)
 SSP guidance is provided below:

 * SSP guidance is found in NIST SP 800-18 and VA Handbook 6500.3.